pvega62/software/raw-md-files/data-pipelines/sop-route-cloud-apps.md

 ---
 id: route-cloud-app-logs-guide
 slug: route-cloud-app-logs-guide
-title: Route Cloud App Logs Into a Pipeline
+title: Routing Cloud App Logs Into a Pipeline
-sidebar_label: Route App Logs
+sidebar_label: Routing Cloud App Logs Into a Pipeline
 sidebar_position: 4
 description: Step-by-step guide to sending a JSON log from a cloud app into the pipeline and verifying ingestion.
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 This guide walks you through the "Hello World" of observability pipelines: sending a single JSON log event from a cloud app (simulated via API) and verifying it in the platform.